Hyperproof/hypersync-sdk/doc/004-connections.md

 The instruction header along with each of the fields will be shown to the user when they attempt to create a connection to your service.

 Next, implement the `validateCredentials` method.
-This method will be called by Hyperproof as soon as the user provides the credentials and clicks Save.
+This method will be called by Hyperproof as soon as the user provides the credentials and clicks Next.

 ```
   interface IMyServiceUser {